Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: It is simply on me and that is the fact.

-DAR: Pleck I'm going to take a quick advantage of that sweet waitress walking away from our table to bring up, you two are kinda hitting it off.
+DAR: Pleck I’m going to take a… quick advantage of that sweet waitress walking away from our table to bring up, you two were kinda hitting it off.

 DAR: Yeah.